 Jennifer Paterak, South Central Waiver Director, graduated Arkansas Tech University in Russellville, Arkansas in 2002, with a Bachelors of Arts degree in Rehabilitation Science.
 Jennifer began her career working with the DD population in 2003 as a Case Manager and Coordinator with Friendship Community Care in Russellville, Arkansas.
 In 2007, she was promoted to Community Supports Director, for Waiver services, with Friendship Community Care.
 In June 2009, Jennifer joined the Bost Inc. team as the Assistant Regional Manager and later became the Regional Manager.
 In March 2013, Jennifer was promoted to South Central Waiver Director.

 The DD programs are near and dear to her heart as Jennifer is the legal guardian of her aunt, who is a participant in both Bost Waiver and DDTCS programs.
 She is very dedicated to the DD population, and readily advocates for their rights and services.
 When not working, she enjoys spending time with her family and friends, as well as, traveling to see her parents who live in Florida.
 Jennifer volunteers with Oklahoma Westie Rescue, as well as, local rescues to transport and assist with dogs in need.
-She has two fur children, rescued West Highland Terriers, Keegan and Dash.
-Jennifer will soon become a Foster Parent and is very excited to have the opportunity to make a difference in childrens' lives and in her community.
+She has rescued West Highland Terriers, Keegan and Dash, and a Lab/Pyrenees, Ruger, which she is currently training to become a certified therapy dog.